 How to apply

-You need to request an application through the National Student Loan Service Centre With 1 application, you can apply for loan forgiveness from both the federal and Ontario governments.
+You need to request an application through the National Student Loans Service Centre.
+With 1 application you can apply for loan forgiveness from both the federal and Ontario governments.

 If you do not repay your loans

 If you don't make your loan payments, you will be in default.